-Our match preview, oprediction and live streaming of Widnes Vikings v St Helens on 19/05/18 from the Rugby Super League at the Magic Weekend
+Our match preview, prediction and squad news for Widnes Vikings v Hull KR on 14/07/18 from the Rugby Super League

 The Super League has been the top of the Rugby League pyramid in the UK ever since its inception but the actual makeup of the competition has continually changed.